CollectionBuilder/cb-docs/docs/software/ruby_mac.md

 You'll need to use Homebrew to install rbenv.
 To install Homebrew, follow these steps:

-- Open the [Homebrew](https://brew.sh/){:target="_blank" rel="noopener"} webpage in your browser.
+- Open the [Homebrew](https://brew.sh/) webpage in your browser.
 - Open your terminal by clicking "Command (⌘) + Spacebar", typing `terminal` into the spotlight box that appears, and pressing "Enter".
-- Locate and copy the script in the box underneath the text Install Homebrew on the [Homebrew](https://brew.sh/){:target="_blank" rel="noopener"} webpage.
+- Locate and copy the script in the box underneath the text Install Homebrew on the [Homebrew](https://brew.sh/) webpage.
 Paste this script you just copied into the terminal prompt and press "Enter".
 - The terminal will then prompt you to press "Enter" once more to continue the install.

 {:.alert .alert-purple .my-3}